Josephchinedu/ussd-code-test/README.md

 # ussd-code-test

-This guide will show you how to create a USSD code in Django.
+This guide will show you how to create a USSD Loan software in django.

 ## Prerequisites